Kansas teachers’ union react to Gov. Kelly’s executive order delaying school year

 “I’m ready to see the kids again, see how much they’ve grown over the summer,” said Padilla.

-“What we really need is this time for schools to prepare to get all of the PPE devices that they need,” said Marcus Baltzell, Director of Communications, Kansas National Education Association.
+“What we really need is this time for schools to prepare to get all of the PPE devices that they need,” said Marcus Baltzell, Kansas National Education Association director of communications.

 Baltzell says recent polling of its more than 20,000 teacher members show support of pushing back the start of school.